Toronto Maple Leafs: Ownership

 Although Smythe was the face of MLGL from its founding, he did not gain a controlling interest in the company until 1947.
-Smythe remained MLGL's principal owner until 1961 when he sold 90 percent of his shares to an ownership group consisting of Harold Ballard, John W. H. Bassett and Stafford Smythe.
+Smythe remained MLGL's principal owner until 1961 when he sold 90 per cent of his shares to an ownership group consisting of Harold Ballard, John W. H. Bassett and Stafford Smythe.
 Ballard became majority owner in February 1972 shortly following the death of Stafford Smythe.
 Ballard was the principal owner of MLGL until he died in 1990.
-The company remained a publicly traded company until 1998, when an ownership group fronted by Steve Stavro privatized the company by acquiring more than the 90 percent of stock necessary to force objecting shareholders out.
+The company remained a publicly traded company until 1998, when an ownership group fronted by Steve Stavro privatized the company by acquiring more than the 90 per cent of stock necessary to force objecting shareholders out.

 While initially primarily a hockey company, with ownership stakes in several junior hockey clubs including the Toronto Marlboros of the Ontario Hockey Association, the company later branched out to own the Hamilton Tiger-Cats of the Canadian Football League from the late 1970s to late 1980s (though the company would later sell off the Tiger-Cats).
 On February 12, 1998, MLGL purchased the Toronto Raptors of the National Basketball Association, who were constructing the then–Air Canada Centre.
 After MLGL acquired the Raptors, the company changed its name to MLSE.
-The company's portfolio has since expanded to include the Toronto FC of Major League Soccer, the Toronto Marlies of the AHL, the Toronto Argonauts of the Canadian Football League, and a 37.5 percent stake in Maple Leaf Square.
+The Raptors purchase included the Air Canada Centre and Maple Leaf Gardens was sold to Ryerson University (later renamed Toronto Metropolitan University).
+The company's portfolio has since expanded to include the Toronto FC of Major League Soccer, the Toronto Marlies of the AHL, the Toronto Argonauts of the Canadian Football League, and a 37.5 per cent stake in Maple Leaf Square.

-In 2012, the Ontario Teachers' Pension Plan (the company's former principal owner) announced the sale of its 75 percent stake in MLSE to a consortium made up of telecommunications rivals Bell Canada and Rogers Communications, in a deal valued at $1.32 billion.
+In 2012, the Ontario Teachers' Pension Plan (the company's former principal owner) announced the sale of its 75 per cent stake in MLSE to a consortium made up of telecommunications rivals Bell Canada and Rogers Communications, in a deal valued at $1.32 billion.
 As part of the sale, two numbered companies were created to jointly hold stock.
-This ownership structure ensures that, at the shareholder level, Rogers and Bell vote their overall 75 percent interest in the company together and thus decisions on the management of the company must be made by consensus between the two.
-A portion of Bell's share in MLSE is owned by its pension fund, to make Bell's share in MLSE under 30 percent.
-This was done so that Bell could retain its existing 18 percent interest in the Montreal Canadiens; as NHL's conflict of interest rules prevent any shareholder that owns more than 30 percent of a team from holding an ownership position in another.
-The remaining 25 percent is owned by Larry Tanenbaum, who is also the chairman of MLSE.
+This ownership structure ensures that, at the shareholder level, Rogers and Bell vote their overall 75 per cent interest in the company together and thus decisions on the management of the company must be made by consensus between the two.
+A portion of Bell's share in MLSE is owned by its pension fund, to make Bell's share in MLSE under 30 per cent.
+This was done so that Bell could retain its existing 18 per cent interest in the Montreal Canadiens; as NHL's conflict of interest rules prevent any shareholder that owns more than 30 per cent of a team from holding an ownership position in another.
+The remaining 25 per cent is owned by Larry Tanenbaum, who is also the chairman of MLSE.

-In July 2025, Rogers purchased bell's 37.5% share of MLSE for $4.7 billion to become majority owners.
+In July 2025, Rogers purchased bell's 37.5 per cent share of MLSE for $4.7 billion to become majority owners.